Go-Ideal-Software-LLC/.github/profile/README.md

 Go Ideal Software is a custom software solutions agency that focuses on building multitenant SaaS products.
 Here are a few of the products that we have built

 - [Atribusi](https://atribusi.com)  Real-time web analytics.
 (Node.js & TypeScript & Nest.js | PostgreSQL, TimescaleDB, Google Cloud Run, Next.js)
-- [AutoPageRank](https://autopagerank.com) Automatically index all of your websites' pages both new and old (Node.js & TypeScript & Nest.js | PostgreSQL, Google Cloud Run, Next.js)
+- [Auto Page Indexer](https://autopageindexer.com) Automatically index all of your websites' pages both new and old (Node.js & TypeScript & Nest.js | PostgreSQL, Google Cloud Run, Next.js)

 ## 🎁 Repositories